ModByDaylight/Documentation/docs/Development/ModdingGuides/EmissionMaps.md

     ![](https://media.discordapp.net/attachments/797628786530713621/797634255404269578/unknown.png)

-5. Go to https://htmlcolorcodes.com/color-picker/ and pick the color you want your EM Color to be.
+5. [Pick the color](https://htmlcolorcodes.com/color-picker/) you want your EM Color to be.
 6. Take each value and divide them by 255.
 (Ex: This would be 0, 0.09803921568, 1)
-Remember your values

     ![](https://images-ext-1.discordapp.net/external/3AstwqrnNkvslWhTcI_WK7itjuxwU0ltnD4M835ajF8/https/media.discordapp.net/attachments/797628786530713621/797635848623357972/color.jpg)

 7. Open HxD
-8. Drag in the original .uasset from the dev build files.
-(For live use the .uexp instead) You should now be here
+8. Drag in the original .uexp file.

+    You should now be here.

     ![](https://images-ext-1.discordapp.net/external/bMPKLPVzDT59TRpW9PFpqVZfnqWmByL1W9zjJN9kcYc/https/media.discordapp.net/attachments/797628786530713621/797639662129905674/unknown.png)

 9. Go back to the `props.txt` file and use ++ctrl+f++ for the most unique value.
 For example, my original values in `props.txt` are 1, 0.552359, 0.212663, and 1

     I shouldn't search for 1 because it is a generic number which will have multiple results.
 Instead search for the more specific numbers because they will only appear one time.

     ![](https://images-ext-1.discordapp.net/external/l7WthovwDL3yzDeCnvcr9uakH422ViJtdswAPwVqo08/https/media.discordapp.net/attachments/797628786530713621/797641092878303252/unknown.png)

     It should look something like this after searching.
 (It won't be exactly the same)

     ![](https://images-ext-2.discordapp.net/external/EfV5u15UUy3ehWTlxEeJHHHlhdiZEC6IQwLfUn5pNXo/https/media.discordapp.net/attachments/797628786530713621/797641415516880896/unknown.png)